 - If you have Windows hosting, you usually have to set this to Yes.
 In addition you will have to configure the SMTP server information fields appropriately using information provided by your web host.
-Getting SMTP email configured correctly is often challenging so SMTP should be avoided if possible.
+Getting SMTP email configured correctly is often challenging so SMTP, so if you are not sure what your SMTP settings should be, ask your web host.
 In addition, some web hosts don’t allow their servers to connect with external SMTP email servers.
 If you see in phpBB’s error log (ACP > Maintenance > Forum logs > Error log) messages like “Could not connect to smtp host : 110 : Connection timed out” this is probably because your host won’t allow external SMTP connections.
 If they provide an internal SMTP server, that is usually allowed.

 - Email package size.
 This is the maximum number of emails that will go out in one batch.
 So if you have 40 emails to send out and this is set to 20, the first 20 go out as a group.
 What happens to the other 20?
 They go into a queue.
-The next time there is traffic on your forum, phpBB will attempt to send out the next 20 emails in the queue.
+The next time there is traffic on your forum (or the next time a system cron is triggered, if you are set up to use a system cron), phpBB will attempt to send out the next 20 emails in the queue.
 Set this to 0 and the queue goes away.
 There are some problems with this approach:

 - It’s slower because it takes time to send out an email to one user, wait for an acknowledgement from the mail server, then send the next